practicalli/neovim/docs/introduction/features.md

 Run unit tests with Kaocha test runner (Cognitect Labs and ClojureScript runners also available)

-> Fireplace has been a long-standing plugin for Vim to support Clojure REPL connection.

-## Lazy Plugin manager
+## Plugin manager & Tools Manager

 Lazy.nvim manages neovim plugins with a rich UI that provides an enjoyable user experience.
 Plugins are automatically installed during startup and lists the status of each plugins.

 Plugins are automatic cached & bytecode compiled and can be lazy loaded to streamline startup time and resource usage based on events, commands, filetypes, and key mappings.
-Efficient plugin downlaods using partial blobless clones of plugin repositories, i.e. `--filter=blob:none`
+Efficient plugin downloads using partial blob-less clones of plugin repositories, i.e. `--filter=blob:none`

 ![Lazy package manager UI](https://user-images.githubusercontent.com/292349/208301737-68fb279c-ba70-43ef-a369-8c3e8367d6b1.png){loading=lazy}

 [:fontawesome-brands-github: Lazy.nvim](https://github.com/folke/lazy.nvim){target=_blank .md-button}

+Mason installs and updates LSP servers, format and lint tools.

 ## Treesitter

-Neovim provides highly effective syntax highlighting of source code due to Treesitter.
+Incremental parsing of code for efficient manipulation and decoration (syntax highlighting, errors, warnings, etc.)

 Tree-sitter parses files opened in Neovim and builds a concrete syntax tree that any Neovim plugin can use to efficiently provide feedback.
 Treesitter uses incremental parsing to efficiently update the syntax tree as a file is edited.